 Mix all of the ingredients and use in place of one 14-oz (400 ml) can of condensed milk.
 Many claim this recipe may even make desserts taste better than any other option above.
 I’ll let you be the judge.

-Find the full recipe here
+Find the full recipe here.

 12. Heavy Cream

 The cream has a similar consistency to evaporated milk and likely lacks an equal amount of sweetness.
-As I mentioned before, evaporated milk is the closest alternatives to sweetened condensed milk as it is made through the same method.
+As I mentioned before, evaporated milk is the closest alternative to sweetened condensed milk as it is made through the same method.

 When it comes to cream, it’s easy to either add sugar or decide on a less sweet version of the recipe at hand, not unlike evaporated milk.